darlingVandamme/OONeuralNetwork/docs/Neural Net OO Javascript implementation.md

 In our example images 9982 ![image5](./img/image9982-5.png) and 9986 ![image3](./img/image9986-3.png) are wrongly interpreted.
 In this case as a 6 and an 8 respectively.
 The relatively low values (0.765 and 0.385) in the output vector reflect the insecurity of these results.

-You're all invited to download the code at [], try it out and experiment with it.
+You're all invited to download the code at the [repository](https://github.com/darlingVandamme/OONeuralNetwork), try it out and experiment with it.
-[code repository]

 ## Some extra's